One Method to Solve All House Robber Problems on LeetCode

 Prerequisites

-The House Robber series consists of three problems, designed with increasing difficulty.
-The first problem is a standard dynamic programming issue, the second incorporates a circular array condition, and the third uniquely combines bottom-up and top-down dynamic programming approaches with binary trees, which I find very enlightening.
+The House Robber series consists of three problems, with a well-designed difficulty progression.
+The first problem is a standard dynamic programming problem, the second introduces the condition of a circular array, and the third one is more advanced, combining bottom-up and top-down dynamic programming approaches with binary trees, which I find very insightful.

 House Robber I

-The LeetCode problem #198 "House Robber" is described as follows:
+LeetCode problem 198 "House Robber" is described as follows:

-There is a row of houses on the street, represented by an array nums
+There is a row of houses, each represented by a non-negative integer in an array nums

-represents the amount of cash in the i
+represents the amount of cash in the i-th

--th house.
-You are a professional thief who wants to rob as much cash as possible from these houses.
-However, adjacent houses cannot be robbed simultaneously, or the alarm will be triggered, and you'll be in trouble.
+house.
+Now, you are a professional robber, and you aim to steal as much cash as possible from these houses.
+However, adjacent houses cannot be robbed on the same night as it will trigger the alarm, and you'll get caught.

 int rob(int[] nums);